-Fire Safety & Evacuation plans are required.
+Fire Safety and Evacuation plans are required.
 In accordance with Chapter 4 of the Virginia Statewide Fire Prevention Code, an approved fire safety and evacuation plan shall be prepared and maintained when a State license is required by one of the Commonwealth of Virginia agencies listed above to operate a State Regulated Care Facility.
 These are the minimum requirements to meet the intent of the code.
-Download a sample Emergency Plan and a sample Evacuation/Site Plan .
+Download a sample Emergency Plan (PDF)and a sample Evacuation-Site Plan (PDF).

-Residential Group R-1, residential occupancies containing sleeping units where the occupants are primarily transient in nature; examples are Hotels, Motels Boarding houses.
+Residential occupancies containing sleeping units where the occupants are primarily transient in nature; examples are Hotels, Motels Boarding houses.

-Residential Group R-2, residential occupancies containing sleeping units or more than 2 dwelling units where the occupants are primarily permanent in nature; examples are Apartment houses, Dormitories, vacation time share.
+Residential occupancies containing sleeping units or more than 2 dwelling units where the occupants are primarily permanent in nature; examples are Apartment houses, Dormitories, and vacation timeshares.

-Residential Group R-3, residential occupancies where the occupants are primarily Permanent in nature; examples are Boarding houses (non-transient) with 16 or fewer occupants, Care facilities that provide accommodations for 5 or fewer persons receiving care.
+Residential occupancies where the occupants are primarily Permanent in nature; examples are Boarding houses (non-transient) with 16 or fewer occupants and care facilities that provide accommodations for 5 or fewer persons receiving care.

-Residential Group R-4, This occupancy shall include buildings, structures or portions thereof for more than 5 but not more than 16 persons who reside on a 24 hour basis in a supervised environment and receive custodial care; examples are Alcohol and drug centers, assisted living facilities, group homes, halfway houses, Residential board and custodial care facilities.
+This occupancy shall include buildings, structures or portions thereof for more than 5 but not more than 16 persons who reside on a 24-hour basis in a supervised environment and receive custodial care; examples are alcohol and drug centers, assisted living facilities, group homes, halfway houses, residential board, and custodial care facilities.

-Residential Group R-5, The R-5 Use Group by definition is Single and Two family dwellings occupied by persons in the care of others where Program Oversight is provided by Virginia Department of Social Services, the Virginia Department of Behavioral Health and Developmental Services, Virginia Department of Education or Virginia Department of Juvenile Justice.
+The R-5 Use Group by definition is Single and Two family dwellings occupied by persons in the care of others where Program Oversight is provided by the Virginia Department of Social Services, the Virginia Department of Behavioral Health and Developmental Services, the Virginia Department of Education, or Virginia Department of Juvenile Justice.

-Pursuant to Section 401.2 of the State wide Fire Prevention Code, required fire safety and evacuation plans shall be approved by the Office of the Fire Marshal.
-To accomplish this approval, required fire safety and evacuation plans shall be submitted to Chesapeake's Life Safety Specialist electronically at email@example.com.
+Pursuant to Section 401.2 of the State-wide Fire Prevention Code, required fire safety and evacuation plans shall be approved by the Office of the Fire Marshal.
+To accomplish this approval, required fire safety and evacuation plans shall be submitted to Chesapeake's Life Safety Specialist electronically via emailing the Fire Department.
 Once the plan is reviewed and approved, an electronic copy will be provided to you.
-Plans may be hand drawn if the plan is accurate and legible.
+Plans may be hand-drawn if the plan is accurate and legible.